EXCHANGE-TRADED FUNDS

 Capital Group’s ETF creation/redemption process

 Some active fixed income ETF issuers may only accept cash to create new shares because it simplifies operations.
 Capital Group leverages the in-kind mechanism, and 50 years of experience and relationships in fixed income investing, to seek better outcomes for investors.
-Additionally, fixed income ETFs may distribute capital gains in certain years for various reasons.
-Capital Group investment professionals use different methods to help our active ETFs remain as tax-efficient as possible while focusing on long-term investment objectives.
+Capital Group investment professionals use different methods to help our active ETFs remain as tax-efficient as possible while focusing on long-term investment objectives, even in certain years when fixed income ETFs may distribute capital gains for various reasons.

 With a growing selection of actively managed ETFs, financial professionals can fine-tune their asset allocation frameworks and educate investors about the benefits of using active ETFs in fixed income portfolios.